funnisimo/fastiles/README.md

 ## Features

   - Supports up to 256 glyphs from a 16x16 image
+  - Allows changing glyphs
   - Updates are batched via `requestAnimationFrame`
   - Uses 4096 colors
   - Written in TypeScript
-  - Can generate glyph images from font
+  - Can generate glyph images from a font

 ## Speed